 At least one member is responsible for setting up the hall for the monthly Intergroup Meeting and seeing to it that all documents required are present and that the coffee is made.
 S/he is the Reception Coordinator.

-In addition to attending meetings of the Executive Committee and the Intergroup Floor (usually one meeting each per month), members of the Executive Committee also attend a quarterly meeting with the Districts to where members of each service level share information about current activities.
+In addition to attending meetings of the Operating Committee and the Intergroup Floor (usually one meeting each per month), members of the Operating Committee also attend a quarterly meeting with the Districts to where members of each service level share information about current activities.